With a name like Asian jumping worms, you might expect colorful, flamboyant gymnastics moving gleefully through the soil, helping your plants grow.

 Before we get into the Asian jumping worm story, let me remind you that our beloved European nightcrawlers and honey bees are also non-native species.
 Sometimes invasives can be a good thing.
 This is not one of those times.

 As with many other situations involving invasive anything, the problem lies in imbalances.
 North American forests and farmlands have evolved, over thousands of years, to use surface plant litter as slow-release food and secure habitat for countless microorganisms, insects, reptiles, amphibians, and other life forms.
 Asian jumping worms eliminate that layer and they do it very quickly.

 What are jumping worms?

-Our more sedate earthworms tend to be reddish brown with a raised white or grey partial band part way down the body.
+Our more sedate earthworms tend to be reddish brown with a raised white or gray partial band part way down the body.
 That band is called the clitellum.
-Asian jumping worms, which can range from 3 to 7” long, are grey to dark brown, with a smooth the clitellum that goes all the way around and is closer to the head end.
+Asian jumping worms, which can range from 3 to 7” long, are gray to dark brown, with a smooth the clitellum that goes all the way around and is closer to the head end.

 Also, while shiny, jumping worms do not produce the slime seen on many earthworms.
 Regardless of how you feel about that slime, it is very useful in creating soil aggregates that allow for the healthy movement of air, water, microorganisms, and roots through the soil.
 Jumping worms also tend to be more rigid than our squishy earthworms.